-Changing a fireplace to gas logs or installing a gas fireplace insert is a common home improvement choice that many homeowners have chosen in recent years.
+Changing a fireplace to gas logs or installing a new gas insert is a common home improvement choice that many homeowners have chosen in recent years.

 If you’re motivated by enjoying a fire without the fuss, no longer need fireplace heat or if wood-burning has lost its appeal, then there are several options for getting started with a new gas fireplace.
 The results can be impressive.

-You cannot have a fireplace insert without first having a fireplace.
+No matter the type of fuel, you cannot have an insert without first having a fireplace.

-Since an insert needs a fireplace, it could be considered an accessory appliance with the intent of adding features and benefits lacking in the original system.
+Since your new insert needs a fireplace, it could be considered an accessory appliance with the intent of adding features and benefits lacking in the original system.